ismayc/ismayc.github.io/teaching/README.md

 ### F. What mistakes or misconceptions do you expect?

 - [ ] Write a list of common mistakes _(minimum of two)_ that you think students will make.
 These can be programming mistakes, conceptual misunderstandings, or simply examples of things that are unintuitive.

+- Confusing R scripts and R packages: Some learners may not initially understand the difference between R scripts and R packages.
+Plan to emphasize that R packages are organized collections of functions, data, and documentation, while R scripts are standalone files containing R code.
+- Overlooking the importance of documentation: Learners might underestimate the importance of documenting their code and writing clear help files, vignettes, and examples.
+Plan to stress the significance of proper documentation for user understanding and effective package maintenance.
+- Inadequate testing and error handling: Some learners may neglect to thoroughly test their functions and include proper error handling.
+Plan to encourage best practices for testing and error handling to ensure robust and reliable packages.
+- Namespace issues: Learners may struggle with understanding the concept of namespaces and their role in organizing and controlling the scope of functions and objects in a package.
+Plan to reiterate the purpose of namespaces and provide examples to clarify their usage.
+- Ignoring package dependencies: Learners might not fully grasp the importance of specifying package dependencies in the DESCRIPTION file.
+Plan to explain how dependencies ensure the correct functioning of their package and simplify installation for users.
+- Confusing package installation and package loading: Learners may not understand the difference between installing a package (using `install.packages()` or `devtools::install()`) and loading a package (using `library()`/`require()` or `devtools::load_all()` during development).
+Plan to clarify these differences and explain the implications of each action.

 >Example from a course on generalized additive models:
 >